Skip Ribbon Commands

 Grants and Awards

-Since the inception of our laboratory, we have been awarded 20 grants, including five national grants from National Medical Research Council (NMRC), Experimental Drug Development Centre (EDDC) in A*STAR and National Health Innovation Centre (NHIC).
+Since the inception of our laboratory, we have been awarded 36 grants, including eight national grants from National Medical Research Council (NMRC), Experimental Drug Development Centre (EDDC) in A*STAR and National Health Innovation Centre (NHIC).
 Our team is also part of the Singapore Gastric Cancer Consortium (SGCC), which was awarded $25 million under the Open Fund-Large Collaborative Grant programme in 2019.
-Our PI, Assistant Prof Ong, was also awarded the NMRC Clinician Scientist-Individual Research Grant (CS-IRG) in 2021.
+Our PI, A/Prof Ong, was also awarded the NMRC Clinician Scientist-Individual Research Grant (CS-IRG) in 2021 and NMRC Clinician Scientist Award (CSA) in 2022.
 The team has received numerous awards, including International Conference Travel Award, Best Oral Presentation Award, Young Investigator Award, Distinguished Young Researcher Award and an NMRC Transition Award.

 Selected Publications